 The Demo Trap

 Most AI demos optimize for convincing the room.
-The ones that translate to production optimize for telling the truth.
-Four sins of demos that lie, and the test that catches them.
+The ones that translate to production are built to reveal whether the system is ready.
+Four common failure modes, and the test that catches them.

 Read moreField notes

 Most AI demos optimize for convincing the room.
-The ones that translate to production optimize for telling the truth.
-Four sins of demos that lie, and the test that catches them.
+The ones that translate to production are built to reveal whether the system is ready.
+Four common failure modes, and the test that catches them.

-Read moreYour eval set is supposed to be the truth.
-It can quietly stop being it.
-Four ways evals lie, the quarterly audit that catches them, and the discipline of killing examples.
+Read moreEvaluation sets are supposed to stay representative.
+They can quietly drift.
+Four ways that happens, the quarterly audit that catches it, and the discipline of retiring examples.

 Read moreCost gets a ceiling.
 Latency rarely does — until users churn.
 The interactive bar, the budget hierarchy, and the four levers when you're over the line.